Swimming WomenWebsite Facebook Instagram

 “When you come to Swimming Women, when you sign up, you get a swimming cap.
 When you’ve come 50 times, you get a gold swim cap,” she said.

-O’Beirne also used Punchpass, with another incentive program, to encourage more swimmers to sign up ahead of time for classes.
+O’Beirne also used Punchpass with another incentive program to encourage more swimmers to sign up ahead of time for classes.
 Her business challenge was continuing to have too many swimmers arrive, without her knowledge, because half didn’t sign up in advance.
-So she offered a points program for signing up in advance and for purchasing a membership and signing in ahead of time.
+So she offered a points program for signing up in advance, purchasing a membership, and signing in ahead of time.
 Many of her technophobic clients realized how easy it was to use Punchpass, and Swimming Women was able to reduce the number of swimmers showing up without passes to its classes.
 O’Beirne was able to easily track it all in Punchpass.

 “They got all excited, and they started turning up, and they started using the technology, and they were going, ‘This is so easy!” and ‘I can do THIS now!’ and “I can do THAT now!” and “Now I know,” she said.

-Punchpass has also helped Swimming Women expand business by offering special events, like swim holidays.
+Punchpass has also helped Swimming Women expand its business by offering special events, like swim holidays.

 “We’re here for the long term where if you sign up to Swimming Women, you become a mermaid.
 And once a mermaid, always a mermaid.
 And through Punchpass, I can offer people a level of flexibility to come and go but still belong.
 So easily!”